trailofbits/testing-handbook/content/docs/crypto/constant_time_tool/Dudect.md

 ## Setup

-Currently, Dudect supports x86 architecture and there is a [pull request](https://github.com/oreparaz/dudect/pull/36) for ARM-based architectures.
+Dudect currently supports x86 architecture and has a [pull request](https://github.com/oreparaz/dudect/pull/36) for ARM-based architectures.
-To get started using Dudect, include the header file `dudect.h`, which defines all internal functions.
+To start using Dudect, include the header file `dudect.h`, which defines all internal functions.

 ```c
 #define DUDECT_IMPLEMENTATION